515 Delaware St. SE

 My research focuses on how to implement guided inquiry and small group learning within entry-level anatomy and physiology courses.
 Additionally, I work on developing continuing education opportunities for educators who wish to adopt inquiry and cooperative group learning within their own classrooms.

-My research focuses on how to implement Process Oriented Guided Inquiry Learning (POGIL) within entry-level anatomy and physiology courses.
-More specifically, I work on developing continuing education opportunities for educators who wish to promote inquiry and cooperative group learning within their classrooms.
+I work on developing continuing education opportunities for educators who wish to promote inquiry and cooperative group learning within their classrooms.
 I also work on how to best use SCALE-UP / active learning classrooms with entry-level science courses.

 Jensen, M., K. Hull, S. Hood, H. Lawford, K. Ross, R. Gerrits, and B. Ott.
 2020.
 Community College Anatomy & Physiology Education Research: Conducting Research Where It Ought to be Done.
 HAPS Educator, 24(1), doi: 10.21692/haps.2019.029